iodic/yppo-astro-production/src/content/homepage/index.md

   title: Our satisfied users
   description: Our testimonials serve as powerful endorsements, encapsulating the satisfaction and trust our clients have placed in our services.
   testimonial_list:
-    - author: Marko D.
-      avatar: "/images/umino.png"
-      organization: Web Developer and Designer
-      rating: five
-      content: The conflict resolution app revolutionized how we handle disagreements, making collaboration smoother and more effective.
     - author: Sophia M.
       avatar: "/images/umino.png"
       organization: Marketing Manager